 Vetsure Accident Only

 This policy provides your pet with cover for accidental injury only.
 For example, treatment following a road traffic accident, foreign body ingestion, bone fractures, lacerations, burns and such like.
-You can read the key facts about our Accident Only policy here or read the full policy details here.

 This is the most basic cover we offer and the policy premium will be reflective of this.
 This policy does not cover illnesses or conditions.
 If you are concerned about the possible future costs relating to conditions, or any illness your pet might develop, the Premier or Premier Plus policies may suit you better as they provide cover for illness as well as accidents.